-It’s very important to make sure that you are classifying your workers correctly since misclassification can result in costly financial penalties (and no one wants unexpected costs!).
+It’s very important to make sure that you are classifying your workers correctly since misclassification can result in costly financial penalties and lawsuits (and no one wants unexpected costs!).

 If you are found to have misclassified employees as independent contractors, you will likely have to repay all of those taxes and benefits that you weren’t paying before.
 Common financial penalties include:

 - Reimbursement for wages you should have paid an employee, like overtime and minimum wage

 - Back taxes and penalties for federal and state income taxes, Social Security, Medicare, and unemployment

 - Payment for misclassified employees’ workers’ compensation benefits